wheat2021/Roo-Code-Docs-cn/docs/features/code-actions.md

 *   **Fix Code:** Available through the lightbulb menu and command palette (but not the right-click menu).
 Asks Roo Code to fix problems in the selected code.
 *   **New Task:** Creates a new task with the selected code.
 Available through the command palette.

-### Conditional Display Logic
+### Context-Aware Actions
-The lightbulb menu shows different actions based on context:
+The lightbulb menu intelligently shows different actions based on your code's current state:

-- **When diagnostics (errors/warnings) are present:** Only "Add to Context" and "Fix Code" appear
-- **When no diagnostics are present:** "Add to Context", "Explain Code", and "Improve Code" are shown
+**For Code with Problems** (when VSCode shows red/yellow squiggles):
+- **Fix Code** - Get step-by-step guidance to resolve the specific error or warning
+- **Add to Context** - Add the problematic code to Roo's context for discussion

+**For Clean Code** (no diagnostics):
+- **Explain Code** - Get detailed explanations of what the code does
+- **Improve Code** - Receive optimization suggestions and best practices
+- **Add to Context** - Add the code to Roo's context for further work

 ### Add to Context Deep Dive